MAIC 5000. Communication Theory. 3 Hours.

 MAIC 7700.
 Special Topics.
 3 Hours.

 Culminating research or creative project undertaken during the final semesters of study.
-Students may register for 1 to 6 credit hours.
-A total of 6 credit hours in required.
+Students may register for 1 to 9 credit hours.
+Can be repeated for credit.
+A maximum of 9 hours can be counted toward degree.